wangkaim8/fwat_release/README.md

     Multiple Plane‐Wave Incidence: Methods and Practical Applications.
     Bulletin of the Seismological Society of America, 112(1), 118-132.

-Please contact Kai Wang (wangkaim8@gmail.com) if you have any suggestions.
+Please contact Kai Wang (wangk@ustc.edu.cn) if you have any suggestions.

 ## Installation